Common Card Properties

 Sizing inside custom:layout-card

 custom:layout-card arranges cards in a CSS Grid, Masonry, or other layout.
-By default it sets --layout-height: auto on the grid container, which means grid rows size to their content rather than stretching to fill the allocated height.
-LCARdS cards rely on height: 100% on their host element to fill the row — with auto height rows this collapses the card to its minimum height.
+By default it sets --layout-height: auto on the grid container, so grid rows size to their content rather than stretching to fill the allocated height.
+LCARdS cards rely on height: 100% to fill the row — this collapses the card with auto height rows.
+There is also a known upstream bug where card_margin is ignored and hard-coded margins are applied instead.

 1. Symptom